12 Assessing Model Assumptions

 In the case of a linear model with normal error distribution (Chapter 11) the residuals are assumed to come from the same normal distribution.
 Particularly:

 Residual analysis is mainly done graphically.
-R makes it very easy to plot residuals to look at the different aspects just listed.
-As a first example, we use the coal tit example from Chapter 11:
+R makes it easy to plot residuals to look at the different aspects just listed.
+As an example, we use a linear regression for the biomass of the grass species Dactylis glomerata in relation to water conditions in the soil.

 12.3 The QQ-Plot